zorn/mikezornek.com/content/now.md

 Attending and helping with minimal admin duties for [Elixir Book Club](https://elixirbookclub.github.io/website/).
 Recently pushed a new version of the website and some Discord changes.
 We just started reading [Elixir Patterns](https://elixirpatterns.dev/).

+Been penciling out a possible new gaming PC, ahead of Civ7 (due in February).
+Not sure if I want to buy or build.

 ## Currently Playing

 * Civilization 6